discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 These defaults are safe, but they may be too conservative for your site:

-- If you are pre-vetting users, or your site is private and you approve all new users manually, you can set everyone's `default trust level` to 1.
+- If you are pre-vetting all users, or your site is private and you approve all new users manually, you can set everyone's `default trust level` to 1.

-- You can individually adjust these default new user restrictions.
-Search the settings for `newuser`.
-Settings we see commonly adjusted are `newuser max images`, `newuser max replies per topic`, `newuser max links`.
+- You can relax individual new user restrictions.
+Search settings for `newuser`.
+Ones commonly adjusted are `newuser max images`, `newuser max replies per topic`, `newuser max links`.

 ### User Content Licensing